zyeecon/zishenye.github.io/Extracurricular.md

 image: assets/images/pic05.jpg
 nav-menu: true
 ---
-Growing up in the music environment, she
+Growing up in the classical music environment, recently Zishen discovered that ballet becomes her new passion.
+Ballet combines the power of athletic strengths and expressive movement, making it both an art and a sport.

 # Extracurricular Activities